elidoran/node-stating/README.md

   // do something with the @input / context.input
   // it's the object provided to process()

-  if // things are okay, move to the next node
+  if (/* things are okay, move to the next node */)
     control.next('next-id')
   else
     control.fail('there was a problem')
 })

 nodes.add('next-id', function (control, context) {
-  // do something ... and then move back to the first node control.next('some-id')
+  // do something ... and then tell it to move back to the first node control.next('some-id')
 })